shnewto/sheas.blog/posts/2017-cobalt-and-now.md

-I've had some positive experiences with [Hugo](https://gohugo.io/) which made a lot of the work seem approachable but I wanted to explore alternative options, namely what Rust had to offer in the arena.
-A quick browser search for "static site generator rust" turns up a handful of options, but out of those, two seemed especially suited to what I was interested in.
+I've had some positive experiences with [Hugo](https://gohugo.io/) which made a lot of the work seem approachable but wanted to explore alternative options, namely what Rust had to offer in the arena.
+A quick browser search for "static site generator rust" turns up a handful of options, but out of those, two seemed especially suited to the task.
 [Gutenberg](https://github.com/Keats/gutenberg) and
 [cobalt.rs](https://github.com/cobalt-org/cobalt.rs).